What Disqualifies You From Filing Bankruptcies as a Business?

 Inability to Complete Required Paperwork

 Filing bankruptcy involves significant paperwork and documentation.
 Being unable or unwilling to thoroughly and accurately complete the required bankruptcy petition, schedules, statements, and associated documents can prevent your business from filing bankruptcy.
 Leaving out information, lacking necessary records, or submitting incomplete paperwork will derail your case.
-Work with an experienced bankruptcy attorney to ensure you properly handle all the requisite paperwork.
+Work with an experienced Raleigh bankruptcy attorney to ensure you properly handle all the requisite paperwork.

 All of these issues represent significant problems that can disqualify a business from filing bankruptcy.
 If you are considering bankruptcy for your business, consult a knowledgeable bankruptcy lawyer to evaluate your situation and determine the best path forward.
 The attorneys at Bradford Law Offices are ready to help.
 Contact us today or call (919) 758-8879 for a free consultation to discuss your business debt relief options.
-We will guide you through the process and work diligently to get your business the fresh start it needs.
+Our attorneys will guide you through the process and work diligently to get your business the fresh start it needs.